MHS-FTC/FTC_Library/README.md

 This is still in the development stages so expect this to improve as time goes on.

 ## To Install:
-Put all files and folders from the repository into a folder named FTC_API
+Put all files and folders from the repository into a folder named FTC_Library